Dear Marketers with Emily Kramer & Friends

 Time stamps

-Subscribe to MKT1 Newsletter for a companion newsletter for each episode.
+Subscribe to MKT1 Newsletter to get new podcast episodes plus a companion newsletter in your inbox.

 This is a public episode.
 If you’d like to discuss this with other subscribers or get access to bonus episodes, visit newsletter.mkt1.co/subscribe